RevellX/money-tracker/README.md

 2. In root directory run:
 > npm start

-This will is start a devlopment server and open new browser tab with link localhost:3000
+This will start a devlopment server and open new browser tab with link localhost:3000

 3. That's it.
 Now your can make changes to the project and app will automatically update